 Of all the STEM fields, geoscience has the lowest level of racial diversity at nearly every level of higher education.
 Earth Sciences has a long but hopeful road ahead toward diversity, equity, and inclusion (DEI).
 The current anti-racism movement offers our field an opportunity to address the disturbing statistics around education and inclusion.
-Since 2019, I have been an active member of my departments’ DEI committee, whose goal is further DEI initiatives in the department.
-In the past few years, we helped to recruit new under-represented students, held discussions around books about race, and showed the film “Picture a Scientist”.
-In the coming year, we are creating a Geoscience DEI Library within the department, implementing plans to support under-represented students with Geology-specific field needs, and are showing another film (“Can We Talk?”) related to racism and sexism in the sciences.
+From 2019 – 2023, I was an active member of my departments’ DEI committee, whose goal is further DEI initiatives in the department.
+In the past few years, we helped to recruit under-represented students, held discussions around books about race, and showed the film “Picture a Scientist” and created a Geoscience DEI Library within the department.
+Since 2021, I served as a college-wide Inclusive Culture Liaison and with Unlearning Racism in the Geosciences to help promote social justice and representation in the organization.

 - 2021 University of Michigan Diversity, Equity, and Inclusion Summit